 Online lenders usually offer quick cash loans which are payable in just a month or so.

-Since online lenders use the web to offer services, they naturally have social media accounts to give their clients a platform to give their feedbacks.
+Since online lenders use the web to offer services, they naturally have social media accounts to give their clients a platform to give their feedback.

 Since online lenders ask for lesser documents and do not require a personal application, they conduct a thorough interview through calls to clients and their character references.
 This is their way to validate your creditworthiness.